MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Unified-Write-Filter.md

 * On Windows 10, version 1803, you can use a [persistent overlay](uwfoverlay.md#persistentoverlay) to allow data saved in the virtual overlay to remain even after a reboot.

-* On devices with a disk overlay, you can use [freespace passthrough](uwfoverlay.md#freespacepassthrough) to access your drive's additional free space.
+* On devices with a disk overlay, you can use [free space passthrough](uwfoverlay.md#freespacepassthrough) to access your drive's free space.

 * UWF supports paging to increase virtual memory, if the page file exists on an unprotected volume.
-When paging is used together with a RAM-based overlay, the uptime of the system can be significantly increased.
+When paging is used together with a RAM-based overlay, the uptime of the system can be increased.

 ## Requirements